cds-snc/notification-terraform/docs/vpn.md

 ## Overview

-GC Notify is moving towards using a VPN to access internal tools and perform administrative tasks.
+GC Notify uses an AWS VPN to access internal tools and perform administrative tasks.
 This increases security, and ease of use for connecting to our various utilities.

 ## Setup